SilkRose/Pony/stories/fleetfall/fleetfall.md

 *We could try to get the rules changed.*

-*If one of us became captain, I'm sure they'd have the pull to make something happen.*
+*If one of us became captain, I'm sure we'd have the pull to make something happen.*

 *But, if that's the case, why would it still be the way it is?
 There have been previous captains involved in scandals before us.*